cosmos/testnets/interchain-security/provider/README.md

 * Replace the `v15.1.0` binary with the `v15.2.0` one.
 * Set `halt-height = 0` in `~/.gaia/config/app.toml` and start the service.
 * When the node reaches height `6183000`, it will attempt to upgrade to Gaia `v16`.
 You can use Cosmovisor's auto-download feature or install the `v16.0.0-rc2` release binary.
+* When the node reaches height `6380200`, it will attempt to upgrade to Gaia `v17`.
+You can use Cosmovisor's auto-download feature or install the `v17.0.0-rc0` release binary.